qrichert/goji/docs/QuickStart.md

 In the example, files are in two parts: the template and the view.

 The template is like a frame that never changes, and the content is what is unique to every page.
-To learn more about templating in goji, refer to the [Templating](Templating.md) section.
+To learn more about templating in Goji, refer to the [Templating](Templating.md) section.

 To edit the default home page content, go to `/src/view/home_v.php` (The `_v` stands for View).